openbaton/fm-system/README.md

 ```

-## Checkout the source code of the project and compile it
+## Checkout the source code of the project, compile and run it

-you can clone this repository and compile it using Gradle and launch it:
+You can clone this repository with this command:

 ```bash
 git clone https://github.com/openbaton/fm-system.git